Electromagnetic Modeling of Lossy Materials with a Potential-Based Boundary Element Method: Introduction

 Potential-based integral equation (PIE) methods for scattering analysis have been developed primarily for perfect conductors~\cite{PIE01,PIE04,PIE03,PIE08,PIE_TD_PEC}.
-For low frequencies and sub-wavelength structures, where PIE formulations are most sorely needed, the skin depth in a conductor may be large compared to its physical dimensions.
-In these situations, treating conductors as perfect may not be sufficiently accurate.
+For low frequencies and sub-wavelength structures, where PIE formulations are most sorely needed, the skin depth in a conductor may be large compared to its physical dimensions, and modeling the conductor as perfect may be inaccurate.
 Although magnetoquasistatic PIE formulations have been used for eddy current modeling in lossy conductors~\cite{eddy01,eddy02,eddy03,eddy04,eddy05}, these techniques do not apply in the presence of dielectric inclusions, or at high frequencies.
-PIE-based modeling of lossless dielectric objects was considered in~\cite{PIE02}, but mainly from a theoretical prespective, and in~\cite{PIE_TD_DIEL}, but in the time domain.
+PIE-based modeling of lossless dielectric objects was considered in~\cite{PIE02}, but mainly from a theoretical perspective, and in~\cite{PIE_TD_DIEL}, but in the time domain.
 Also, the method in~\cite{PIE02} involves a linear combination of integral equations written for adjacent materials.
-As in the case of analogous field-based formulations~\cite{PMCHWT02,PMCHWT03,PMCHWT04}, the formulation in~\cite{PIE02} may be inaccurate for large contrasts in material parameters, such as conductors in free space.
-To the best of our knowledge, a full-wave PIE formulation valid for lossy penetrable materials has not been demonstrated in the frequency domain.
+As in the case of analogous field-based formulations~\cite{PMCHWT02,PMCHWT03,PMCHWT04}, the formulation in~\cite{PIE02} may be inaccurate for large contrasts in material parameters of adjacent media.
+To the best of our knowledge, a full-wave PIE formulation for lossy penetrable materials has not been demonstrated in the frequency domain.

-In this article, we devise a novel full-wave PIE formulation for the electromagnetic modeling of scattering from mildly- and highly-conductive objects, applicable at both low and high frequencies.
-The proposed formulation couples both the scalar and vector potential integral equations~\cite{PIE01} in the regions internal and external to each object.
-An appropriate boundary element discretization is discussed, and the accuracy of the formulation is demonstrated over wide ranges of conductivity and frequency through numerical examples.
+In this article, we devise a novel full-wave PIE formulation for electromagnetic scattering from lossy dielectrics and conductors, applicable at both low and high frequencies.
+The proposed formulation couples the scalar and vector potential integral equations~\cite{PIE01} in the regions internal and external to each object.
+An appropriate discretization is discussed, and the accuracy of the formulation is demonstrated numerically over wide ranges of conductivity and frequency.